kyma-project/community/docs/kyma-release-notes/2023-06-07-release-notes-2.15.md

 - Improved security setup of Fluent Bit (https://github.com/kyma-project/kyma/pull/17574).

 ## Security
-As a part of security hardening and following Kyma security team recommendations, `ECDHE-RSA-AES256-SHA` and `ECDHE-RSA-AES128-SHA` cipher suites used in the default Kyma gateway become deprecated starting from the 2.15 Kyma version.
-With Kyma version 2.18, the configurations will be removed and clients dependent on the cipher suites won’t be accepted.
+With the 2.15 Kyma version, `ECDHE-RSA-AES256-SHA` and `ECDHE-RSA-AES128-SHA` cipher suites used in the default Kyma gateway become deprecated as part of security hardening and following Kyma security team recommendations.
+The configurations will be removed with Kyma version 2.18 and clients dependent on the cipher suites won’t be accepted.

 ## API Gateway
 ### Default timeout for HTTP requests